dvk65/inland-flooding/GUIDE.md

 │   └── workflow.png                     # Complete project workflow
 ```

+### Area of interest selection `area_list`
+The area of interest is the New England Region, including Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Initially, the focus was on Maine; however, due to the limited availability of recent flood event observations when Sentinel-2 data became accessible, the focus was broadened.
+Under the guidance of Samuel Roy, a USGS scientist, Vermont was included in the area of interest, given its potentially similar flood characteristics.
+Other states in the New England Region are also being considered.

 ### [STN high-water marks](https://stn.wim.usgs.gov/STNDataPortal/)
-The USGS Short-Term Network (STN) Flood Event Data Portal includes high-water mark data which is the evidence of a flood event.
+The USGS Short-Term Network (STN) Flood Event Data Portal includes high-water marks which are the evidence of a flood event.
 USGS also provide an interactive website called [Flood Event Viewer](https://stn.wim.usgs.gov/FEV/) to explore the flood events.
 To understand more about high-water mark and its importance, we can check [High-Water Marks and Flooding](https://www.usgs.gov/special-topics/water-science-school/science/high-water-marks-and-flooding) and [A USGS guide for finding and interpreting high-water marks](https://www.youtube.com/watch?v=uZYRQLMcVOA).

 #### HWM dataset overview
 In this project, the downloaded original dataset (53 x 3502) has 53 attributes: